amoghe/go-upstart/README.md

 In these cases the pkg functions return `error`s, which are quite obtuse.
 These arise in the underlying `dbus` lib and this pkg doesn't attempt to differentiate between permission errors and other errors.
 Patches to improve this are more than welcome!

+Also, this package lacks tests because tests would need superuser privileges to actually make requests from the upstart daemon.
+Any tests written without these privileges would just be testing whether we can exchange messages over dbus, and thats not very interesting.

+## Contributing

+If you feel like this package is missing something or if you find bugs, file an issue (and feel free to throw in a PR)!